Easy 2 ingredient chocolate orange pots made with Terry's chocolate orange and double cream!

 - A quick and easy make-ahead festive dessert.

-- Just two ingredients needed.
+- Just two ingredients are needed.

 - Rich and indulgent.